Merina Kingdom: Caste system

 Before the unification of the Merina kingdom under Andrianampoinimerina, the social structure of the central highlands of Madagascar were distinguished by a class of petty princes and peasant masses.

 Andriamanelo was reportedly the first to formally establish the andriana as a caste of Merina nobles, thereby laying the foundation for a stratified and structured society.
 From this point forward, the term Hova was used to refer only to the non-noble free people of the society which would later be renamed Merina by Andriamanelo's son Ralambo.
 The first sub-divisions of the andriana noble caste were created when Ralambo split it into four ranks.

 Andrianjaka was the first king to be buried on the grounds of the Rova of Antananarivo, his tomb forming the first of the Fitomiandalana (seven tombs placed in a row on the Rova grounds).
 To commemorate his greatness, his subjects erected a small wooden house called a small sacred house on top of his tomb.
 Future Merina sovereigns and nobles continued to construct similar tomb houses on their tombs well into the 19th century.

 After the conquests of the 19th century, approximately half of the Merina population consisted of the descendants of slaves.
 This distinction is calcified in the present day by the classification of the descendants of slaves as "blacks" and those of freemen as "whites".
 The use of color to describe social distinction is further supplemented by the racial distinctions of the Malagasy population tracing back to the original settlement of the island, with Austronesian racial features are contrasted by African racial features.

 Religion

-Andriamanelo is credited with introducing astrology (sikidy) in Imerina.
+Andriamanelo is credited with introducing astrology in Imerina.
 The Merina rite of circumcision, described by Bloch (1986) in great detail, continued to be practiced by the Merina monarchy through the end of the 19th century in precisely the way first established by Andriamanelo generations before.
 Many elements of these rituals continue to form part of the circumcision traditions of Merina families in the 21st century.
 The origins of these practices can be traced back to the southeastern part of the island that the Hova had left behind as they migrated into the central highlands.
 Astrology, for instance, had been introduced early to the island by way of trade contacts between coastal Malagasy communities and Arab seafarers.